The Chapel Building

 The Chapel of the Prodigal and the McGowan Center for Christian Studies is the embodiment of Montreat College’s mission.
 In mountain Gothic style the building houses both a chapel and educational facilities.
 The architect, Richard A. Henley of Charlotte, NC, has nestled the building into the gently sloping terrain and into the valley itself.
 The result blends into the college campus and enhances the greater Montreat community.
 Heavy timbers, over two hundred years old, are used for the roof trusses.
 The chapel is completed by an Allen Renaissance Organ and a splendid carillon which produces the sounds of sixty-one bells.
 On the chapel level is a Bride’s Room and a Groom’s Room.
 The Ruth Bell Graham Prayer Room on the chapel balcony level features the beautiful calligraphy “Come Unto Me,” a verse chosen by Mrs. Graham.
 The McGowan Center of Christian Studies on the ground floor provides a home for the college’s Christian Ministries Division and a place for teaching, study and reflection on God’s Word.

 The Chapel of the Prodigal is open to the public Monday-Friday 9:00 a.m.-5 p.m. and Saturdays 10:00 a.m.-12 p.m.
 Guests are welcome to visit the Chapel at any time unless a college class is in session.
-If you would like to schedule a group visit to the Chapel of the Prodigal, please fill out this form.

 The Return of the Prodigal